dionjoshualobo/CampusLostAndFound/README.md

 4. **Notifications**:
    - Get notified when someone claims to have found your lost item
    - Receive updates on items you've reported or interacted with

+## Future Development

+The following enhancements are planned for future versions:

+- **Cloud Database Support**: Migration from local MySQL to cloud-based database solutions for easier deployment and maintenance
+- Image upload functionality for item identification
+- Admin dashboard for system management
+- Mobile applications for iOS and Android
+- QR code generation for physical item tags
+- Integration with institutional ID systems